Zinopril Tablets is a brand of medicine containing the active ingredient lisinopril.

 Tell your doctor if you are following a very low-salt diet.

-Tell your doctor if you intend to become pregnant or intend to breast feed.
+Tell your doctor if you are pregnant or intend to become pregnant.
+ZINOPRIL is not recommended for use during pregnancy.

 If you have not told your doctor about any of the above, tell him/her before you start taking ZINOPRIL.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and ZINOPRIL may interfere with each other.

 - medicines used to treat high blood pressure or heart problems called angiotensin II receptor blockers, such as candesartan, valdesartan, telmisartan, olmesartan or irbesartan.

 - other medicines used to treat high blood pressure including any that contain aliskiren

 - diuretic tablets - also called fluid or water tablets